Abhinav-41/Abhinav-41/README.md

 - 👀 I’m interested in making games
 - 🌱 I’m currently learning python,c,html
 - 💞️ I’m looking to collaborate on nothing for now.
-- 📫 How to reach me -- buisness id- abhinav41.be22@chitkara.edu.in
+- 📫 How to reach me -- business id- abhinav41.be22@chitkara.edu.in

 <!---
 Abhinav-41/Abhinav-41 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.